utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 1. In Postman, select **Import > Code repository > GitLab**.

-1. Confirm your GitLab account and **Authorize Postman** to access your repositories.
+1. Confirm your GitLab account and authorize **postmanlabs** to access your repositories.

 1. In Postman, select your GitLab SaaS group, project, and branch, then select **Continue**.